-UNT uses a system called Eagle Alert to quickly notify students with critical information in the event of an emergency.
-University of North Texas | Page 8 emergency (i.e., severe weather, campus closing, and health and public safety emergencies like chemical spills, fires, or violence).
+UNT uses a system called Eagle Alert to quickly notify students with critical information in the event of an emergency (i.e., severe weather, campus closing, and health and public safety emergencies like chemical spills, fires, or violence).
 In the event of a university closure, please refer to Canvas for contingency plans for covering course materials.